jlewiskilgore/nightlife-coordination/README.md

-# FCC Backend Projects - Voting App
+# FCC Backend Projects - Nightlife Coordination App

 This is a full stack app that allows users to indicate bars in their area which they are going to that night.